Biological Fluid Mechanics 3 ENG3011

 Course Aims

-■ demonstrate to students the use of mathematical models of fluid flow across cell membranes, in micro-channels (microfluidics), in joint lubrication, and pulsatile flow in arteries;
+■ - enable students to apply mathematical models for biofluidic applications, including the study of fluid flow across cell membranes, in micro-channels (microfluidics), in joint lubrication, and pulsatile flow in arteries.

 Intended Learning Outcomes of Course